Workshop instructors

 Josef Eder

-Josef Eder spent three years learning basket weaving in the 1950s and completed his training with an apprenticeship certificate.
-He then practised this craft for many years at a basket weaving company until - due to the change of time - this craft fell into oblivion.
-In his spare time, however, he never stopped basket weaving and even appeared on »Der Letzte seines Standes«, a German television programme presenting old trades.
-Today he makes his baskets mainly for museums and craft markets.
+Josef Eder learnt the craft of basket weaving for three years in the 1950s and completed his training with a journeyman's examination.
+He then practised this craft for many years at a basket weaving company until - due to the changing times - this craft fell into oblivion.
+However, he never stopped weaving baskets in his spare time and has even made television appearances in "The last of his profession - the basket weaver".
+Today, he mainly makes his baskets for museums and markets.

 Workshops with Josef Eder